Scott Cawthon: 2014-2021: Five Nights at Freddy's

-Video games
+Scott Cawthon made games

-2014–2018: First seven installments and first spin-off

 Cawthon submitted Five Nights at Freddy's to Steam's Greenlight system in summer 2014, releasing a trailer and later a demo.
-He then submitted it to IndieDB, where it gained a massive amount of popularity, and submitted the game a third time to Desura.
+He then submitted it to IndieDB, where it gained popularity, and submitted the game a third time to Desura.
 The game was accepted in Steam's Greenlight in August 2014.
 The game was well received by critics, and became the subject of numerous popular Let's Play videos on YouTube.
-A sequel, Five Nights at Freddy's 2, was released later that year on Steam.
-Soon after the release of Five Nights at Freddy's 2, Cawthon removed all information from his website and replaced it with an image of the word "offline".
-The website began to show teasers of Five Nights at Freddy's 3, which was released in March 2015.
+A prequel, Five Nights at Freddy's 2, was released later that year on Steam.
+Soon after the release of Five Nights at Freddy's 2, Cawthon removed all information from his personal website and replaced it with an image of the word "offline".
+His website later began to show teaser images promoting Five Nights at Freddy's 3, which was released in March 2015.

 Five Nights at Freddy's 4 was released in 2015, with a free Halloween update following.
-The development of a new game, titled FNaF World, was announced, ditching the formula of the other games and was instead a role-playing video game.
+The development of a new game, titled FNaF World, was announced, ditching the formula of the other games and instead being a role-playing video game.
 It was released on January 21, 2016.
 FNaF World received mixed reviews due to glitches and other issues, and Cawthon pulled it from Steam four days later.
-An improved version was released on Game Jolt for free on February 8.
+An altered version was released on Game Jolt for free on February 8.